 Grinch slime

 Our final ideal for sensory Christmas activities involves slime.
-There are so many slime products on retail store shelves lately because kids love it!
+There have been so many slime products on retail store shelves lately because kids love them!
 Introduce the child to green-coloured slime and tell them it’s from the Grinch.
-They’ll love mixing it in their hands, moulding it into different shapes and generally playing with it.
+They’ll love mixing it in their hands, moulding it into different shapes and playing with it.

 This interesting texture can provide a calming effect to a child with complex issues.